almet/notmyidea/python/languages-influences.rst

 .. image:: http://files.lolnet.org/alexis/influences.png
     :width: 800px

-Interestingly enough, it's stated that Java was an influence for Python (!!)
 While reading this diagram, keep in mind that it is a) not listing all the languages and b) keeping a python perspective.